 Wildlights at Woodland Park Zoo

-Wildlights runs nightly from 5:30 to 8:30 p.m. from November 23, 2018, through January 9, 2019, but will be closed on December 12, 24, and 25, 2018.
+Wildlights runs nightly from November 29-January 5, but will be closed on December 2, 3, 9, 10, 24 and 25.
 Advance tickets are highly recommended and can be purchased online.

 Fantasy Lights is a drive-through extravaganza of holiday lights with close to 300 displays and thousands of sparkling lights, all along a two-mile stretch at Spanaway Lake from Thanksgiving to New Year's Eve each year.
-While you're driving through the park, you can tune into local radio station FM 93.7 for show music to accompany your journey, and admission is charged per vehicle, so you'll want to fill up your car or van with friends and family before you arrive.
+While you're driving through the park, you can tune into local radio station FM 95.3 for show music to accompany your journey, and admission is charged per vehicle, so you'll want to fill up your car or van with friends and family before you arrive.

-Colorful lights, sparkling decorations, and festive costumes are all a part of the evening festivities in downtown Bellevue each year for Snowflake Lane.
-Held along Bellevue Way and Northeast 8th Street among all the awesome Bellevue shopping, Snowflake Lane features faux snow, toy soldier drummers, holiday characters, and live entertainment on several stages.
-Bellevue's Snowflake Lane takes place on most evenings throughout the holiday season, starting on the weekend after Thanksgiving and lasting through the new year, and will feature a nightly parade most evenings during this month-long celebration.
+Colorful lights, sparkling decorations and festive costumes are all a part of the evening festivities in downtown Bellevue each year for Snowflake Lane.
+Held along Bellevue Way and Northeast 8th Street among all the awesome Bellevue shopping, Snowflake Lane features faux snow, toy soldier drummers, holiday characters and live entertainment on several stages.
+Bellevue's Snowflake Lane takes place on most evenings throughout the holiday season, starting on the weekend after Thanksgiving and lasting through the New Year, and will feature a nightly parade most evenings during this month-long celebration.